How to Make Homemade Ice Cream in a Bag in 10 Minutes

 If you've never made homemade ice cream in a bag, you have to try it at least once.
 Trust me, if you make this easy and versatile ice cream recipe once, you're sure to make it again and again—it's that delicious!

 - 1/3 cup ice cream salt, or rock salt

 - 3 cups crushed ice

-- Pour half & half, sugar and vanilla into a Ziploc sandwich bag; zip the bag closed; set aside.
+- Pour half and half, sugar, and vanilla into a Ziploc sandwich bag.
+Zip the bag closed and set aside.

 - To the Ziploc gallon bag, add crushed ice and rock/ice cream salt.